The benefits of learning a musical instrument begin well before your child is playing sweet melodies with ease and enjoyment.

 The program gives all students in years 3 to 8 at a Sydney Catholic school equitable access to instrumental tuition and experience playing in a music ensemble.

-An emphasis on excellence in all areas of education from academic to vocational, sport and the arts helps to nurture the potential of all students in the 147-strong network of primary and secondary schools.
+An emphasis on excellence in all areas of education – from academic to vocational, sport and the arts – helps Sydney Catholic Schools nurture the potential of all students in their 147-strong network of primary and secondary schools.